 We're proud of our ambassadors who put themselves out to promote our charity and the work we do as well as helping out at events and acting as our spokespeople.

-People like Rugby Super League star Adrian Purtell, who four years ago suffered a heart attack after a game, yet with sheer determination and hard work is back playing the sport he loves for Bradford Bulls.
+People like Rugby Super League star Adrian Purtell, who suffered a heart attack after a game in 2012, yet with sheer determination and hard work is back playing the sport he loves for London Broncos.

 Also on board is TV cook Sally Bee who suffered three heart attacks when she was just 36 with a rare heart condition that almost ended her life.
 More than a decade on, she's on ITV Daytime with Lorraine Kelly and encouraging people to live and eat healthily - something she believes helped save her life.
 She's delighted to be a Heart Research UK ambassador and help us spread the healthy living message.